Digital Marketing Professional (10+ years). I sell things on Craigslist occasionally; I've sold small items and big items.

-"I've posted a few Craigslist ads, and they never work or sell anything ..." ~common complaint
+"I've posted a few Craigslist ads, and they never work or sell anything ..." is a common complaint I hear.

-I've been managing a retail marketing department for years and am going to share some basic tips with you on how to make a Craigslist ad that sells that piece of furniture, or old guitar, or rug, or tool, or whatever it it you're trying to sell.
+I've been managing a retail marketing department for years and am going to share some basic tips with you on how to make a Craigslist ad that sells that piece of furniture, an old guitar, rug, or tool, or whatever you're trying to sell.

-There is also a chance that you've heard of Craigslist, but have never used it to sell or buy anything.
+There is also a chance that you've heard of Craigslist but have never used it to sell or buy anything.
 If that is the case, www.craigslist.org is a site where users (like yourself) can create and browse ads.
 It is free to use.
 You can do all sorts of great stuff on this site.
-You can look for jobs, like-minded people, but it is most commonly used to sell and purchase personal products and services.
+You can look for jobs with like-minded people, but it is most commonly used to sell and purchase personal products and services.

 The Basic Components of a Craigslist Ad

-- Headline - This should accurately describe the item, your intentions for the item, a price, and be very brief.
+- Headline: This should accurately describe the item, your intentions for the item, and a price, and be very brief.
 This should also be the largest (font size) text in the ad.